A Refreshment Stirred, Not Shaken: Invariant-Preserving Deployments of Differential Privacy for the U.S. Decennial Census: Background on Data Swapping

 It is important to emphasize that the above discussion is only an intuitive justification for data swapping.
-A major motivation for this paper is to supplement such intuitive arguments with mathematical SDC guarantees.
-Some such guarantees are provided by the PSA's DP specification.
-In fact, Theorem~\ref{thmSwapDP} can be interpreted as a formalization of the above intuitive argument because it provides a bound on how plausible the true confidential dataset is compared to other compatible datasets.
+A major motivation for this article is to supplement such intuitive arguments with mathematical SDC guarantees.
+Some such guarantees are provided by the Permutation Swapping Algorithm's differential privacy specification.
+In fact, Theorem~\ref{thmSwapDP} can be interpreted as a formalization of the above intuitive argument because it provides a bound on how plausible the true confidential data set is compared to other compatible data sets.
 This bound ensures a degree of uncertainty in the relationship between $\Vswap$ and $\Vhold\setminus\Vswap$.
 Taking $\Vswap$ to be the quasi-identifiers and $\Vhold\setminus\Vswap$ the sensitive variables (or visa versa), this recovers the above argument.
-However, theoretically any set of variables can function as quasi-identifiers, depending on the attacker's auxiliary knowledge and the context of the data collection (see e.g. \cite{sweeneySimpleDemographicsOften2000, sweeneyKAnonymityModelProtecting2002, machanavajjhalaLdiversityPrivacyKanonymity2007, cohenAttacksDeidentificationDefenses2022}).
+However, theoretically any set of variables can function as quasi-identifiers, depending on the attacker's auxiliary knowledge and the context of the data collection (see, e.g., \cite{sweeneySimpleDemographicsOften2000, sweeneyKAnonymityModelProtecting2002, machanavajjhalaLdiversityPrivacyKanonymity2007, cohenAttacksDeidentificationDefenses2022}).
 As such, arguments that rely on knowing what variables are quasi-identifiers may have limited utility outside the scope of context-specific SDC analyses.